denoland/docs/runtime/manual/advanced/typescript/faqs.md

+---
-# FAQs about TypeScript in Deno
+title: "FAQs about TypeScript in Deno"
+---

 ## Can I use TypeScript not written for Deno?